 Your Profit or Loss figure will be calculated for you.

 You will need to read through and answer / skip a number of questions, many of these won’t be relevant so don’t panic if you don’t answer many!

 Class 2 NI £3.00 per week – If your profits are less than £6,535 you do not have to pay but if you want to pay voluntarily you can click this box.

 UK Interest – any interest that you received on your bank accounts, split between amounts which have already been taxed and those that haven’t.
 Do not include interest on ISA accounts as this is tax free.

 Dividends – the total amount of dividends that you received in the tax year (based on actual date received)

-There are also further sections on UK Pensions annuities and other state benefits, Underpaid tax and other debts, Overpaid tax, Not paid enough tax, Adjustments to tax due and Any other information, but these will not be applicable to everyone.
+There are also further sections on UK Pensions annuities and other state benefits, underpaid tax and other debts, overpaid tax, not paid enough tax, adjustments to tax due and any other information, but again these will not be applicable to everyone.
 Any mandatory fields will be flagged to you before you can continue.

 *The Cash Basis is where you total up your income and expenses based on whether you have actually received or paid out the money.
 This means that you are not impacted if you have income due to you at the end of the tax year but have not received the cash in yet, as you would defer that income until the following tax year’s calculation.
 Info on the cash basis can be found on these links.